 If a pupil leaves the school premises during the school day without permission then parents/carers are informed immediately when school become aware.
-This should be unlikely as weekly checks are completed of the school perimeter.
+This is unlikely as weekly checks are completed of the schoolperimeter.

-If they are to be collected by parents/carers for an appointment, then the pupil is to be collected from reception and it is checked that the child recognises the person collecting is on our school system.
+If they are to be collected by parents/carers for an appointment, parents should collect their child from reception.
 We also need to be given notice as a school by the parents/carers.
-Pupils who are unwell must be collected by an adult if they are authorized to go home.
+Pupils who are unwell must be collected by an adult if they are authorised to go home.